bbc/simorgh/docs/Rendering-Ads.md

 ## Rendering Ads on an a11y device

 If you are unable to set a proxy on one of the Windows a11y laptops, you won't be able to see ads within the UK.
-For this reason, you'll have to run Simorgh locally in your working machine and access to it from the Windows laptop following these steps:
+For this reason, you'll have to run Simorgh locally on your working machine and allow the Windows laptop to connect to it over LAN with the following steps:

 1. Connect both devices to the same network